RK-MSU/CSCI-466-Networks/Book-Notes/Chapter-2-Application-Layer.md

 DNS server then sends a DNS query to 212.212.212.1 , asking for the Type A record corresponding to www.networkutopia.com.
 This record provides the IP address of the desired Web server, say, 212.212.71.4 , which the local DNS server passes back to Alice’s host.
 Alice’s browser can nowinitiate a TCP connection to the host 212.212.71.4 and send an HTTP request over the connection.

+## 2.5 Peer-to-Peer File Distribution

+Pairs of intermittently connected hosts, called peers, communicate directly with each other.
+The peers are not owned by a service provider, but are instead desktops and laptops controlled by users.

+In client-server file distribution, the server must send a copy of the file to each of the peers—placing an enormous burden on the server and consuming a large amount of server bandwidth.
+In P2P file distribution, each peer can redistribute any portion of the file it has received to any other peers, thereby assisting the server in the distribution process.

+### Scalability of P2P Architectures

+- `u_s`: upload rate of the server’s access link
+- `u_i`: upload rate of the *i*th peer’s access link
+- `d_i`: the download rate of the *i*th peer’s access link
+- `F`: size of the file to be distributed (in bits)
+- `N`: number of peers that want to obtain a copy of the file
+- The **distribution time** is the time it takes to get a copy of the file to all `N` peers.

 ## 2.6 Video Streaming and Content Distribution Networks